-Believe it or not, some wineries and breweries in Ohio are open to dogs as well!
-While the dogs would not be sipping on the alcohol with you, they can join you on the patio in warmer months.
-BrewDog Brewery and Taproom in Columbus is an example of such a brewery.@adam_albrecht
+Believe it or not, some wineries and breweries in Ohio are open to dogs!
+While the dogs won’t be sipping on the alcohol with you, they can join you on the patio in warmer months.
+BrewDog Brewery and Taproom in Columbus is an example of such a brewery.

 And while it may seem obvious, there are plenty of awesome dog parks located across the state you should check out.
-Some favorites of mine are Wags Park in Cincinnati, Bow Wow Beach in Stow (offering 7 acres and a lake for swimming), Wood County Dog Park in Bowling Green (requires paid membership), and Scioto Audubon Metro Park in Columbus (loaded with fun obstacles).@mrbojanglesthedog
+Some favorites of mine are Wags Park in Cincinnati, Bow Wow Beach in Stow (offering seven acres and a lake for swimming), Wood County Dog Park in Bowling Green (requires paid membership) and Scioto Audubon Metro Park in Columbus (loaded with fun obstacles).

 When all else fails, get creative!
-My dog Slider has been on countless adventures with me, including paddle boarding (thanks to Columbus-based company Project 908).
-If you have a dog, big or small, they deserve to discover Ohio as much as possible!
+My dog Slider has been on countless adventures with me, including paddle boarding.
+If you have a dog, big or small, they deserve to explore Ohio as much as possible!